PGA LogoProject Gutenberg Australia

 MARC files

-MARC is the acronym for MAchine-Readable Cataloging.
-It defines a data format that emerged from an initiative led by the United States Library of Congress that began thirty years ago.
-It provides the mechanism by which computers exchange, use, and interpret bibliographic information, and its data elements make up the foundation of most library catalogs used today.
+MARC is an acronym for MAchine-Readable Cataloging.
+It defines a data format that emerged from an initiative that began more than thirty-five years ago, led by the United States Library of Congress.
+It provides the mechanism by which computers exchange, use, and interpret bibliographic information, and its data elements make up the foundation of most library catalogues used today.
 See the MARC site and particularly the faq page.